Analysing key changes in the IT landscape based on global, economic and governance factors.

 Management is shrinking in agile environments, but is retained in regulated industries.

-The consequences have not been long in coming, the market is flooded with self-taught students with gaps in basic skills (lack of understanding of OSI, OS, scripting).
+The results were not long in coming: the market is flooded with self-taught people with gaps in basic skills (lack of understanding of OS, scripting).

-The problem is the lack of mentorship.
-Companies like Red Hat, Microsoft, Google (Google Cloud Skills Boost) keep a balance through mentoring programs and internal courses.
-But most will have to live with this in 2025.
+The problem is the lack of mentoring - companies like Red Hat, Microsoft, Google (Google Cloud Skills Boost) maintain balance through mentoring programs and internal courses.
+But the remaining majority will have to live with this in 2025.

 Mental health is a competitive advantage for recruitment and retention.